Heritage services and resources

 - Current and historical New Zealand electoral rolls.

-Volunteers from the New Zealand Society of Genealogists are available to assist with genealogical research.
-Details of when they are available can be found in the What's On section.
+Volunteers from the New Zealand Society of Genealogist are available to assist with genealogical research.
+They are available at various times and dates.
+Details can be found here or on this page under our Heritage Events.

 If you are looking for whakapapa or tribal histories, here are some of the resources that may help you: